-Before starting up the system, the unit MUST be energised for at least 6 hours to avoid compressor breakdown during startup.
+Before starting up the system, the unit MUST be energised for at least 6 hours.
+The crankcase heater needs to heat up the compressor oil to avoid oil shortage and compressor breakdown during startup.

 NEVER operate the unit without thermistors and/or pressure sensors/switches.
 Burning of the compressor might result.